 4 tablespoons chopped onions

-handful shredded kale
+handful baby spinach (about 4 ounces) or shredded kale

 1 cup chopped grape tomatoes

 sliced or shredded sharp cheddar, to taste (about 3 ounces)

 Heat broiler.
 Add olive oil to a cast iron or nonstick skillet set over medium-high heat.
 Add potatoes in one layer as much as possible, salt and pepper, and let sit without stirring.
 After 3 minutes of sizzling, toss, scraping from the bottom so you don’t lose the browning.